dwlarson10/DataDanLarson/_posts/2018-06-25-Week 2 of Summer of data science.md

 #### Project 3: Learn more about virtual environments and how to use them

-While I didn't do a very good job on this project, I did come across some resources that I hope to read this week.
+While I didn't do a very good job on this project, I did come across some resources that I am reading/processing now.
 This project is much more about utilizing tools and starting good habits so I hope to focus a little more on it this week.

 * [Report Factories in R](https://github.com/reconhub/reportfactory)